What We Do

 PURPOSE AND OBJECTIVE.
 Access to water is essential to the viability of commercial agriculture.
-The purpose of this policy is to provide a framework through which Farm Bureau can evaluate, address and engage with policy makers and the public on water-supply and water-quality issues that affect Ventura County agriculture.
+The purpose of this policy is to provide a framework through which Farm Bureau can evaluate, address and engage with policymakers and the public on water supply and water-quality issues that affect Ventura County agriculture.
 Farm Bureau seeks to influence water-management decisions in order to assure an affordable, reliable and sustainable supply of high-quality water for crop and livestock production and processing.
 It promotes strategies and policies that appropriately balance the needs and interests of agricultural interests with those of municipal and industrial users as well as the natural environment.
-It encourages solutions to water-supply and water-quality challenges that are reached through stakeholder-driven processes at the local level, rather than regulator-driven approaches at the state or federal levels.
+It encourages solutions to water supply and water-quality challenges that are reached through stakeholder-driven processes at the local level, rather than regulator-driven approaches at the state or federal levels.

 In many parts of Ventura County, demand for water exceeds supply.
 This imbalance cannot be remedied solely by reducing water use without inflicting significant damage on the agricultural industry.
 Farm Bureau supports the construction of cost-effective local projects that enhance Ventura County’s water storage, recycling, recharge and diversion capacity in order to ensure adequate supplies for all users and to secure regional water independence to the greatest degree feasible.

-We support continued operation of Santa Felicia Dam, Vern Freeman Diversion Dam, Casitas Dam and the Robles Diversion in a manner that produces the maximum amount of water for agricultural and urban uses while minimizing harm to native ecosystems.
+We support the continued operation of Santa Felicia Dam, Vern Freeman Diversion Dam, Casitas Dam and the Robles Diversion in a manner that produces the maximum amount of water for agricultural and urban uses while minimizing harm to native ecosystems.
 We oppose efforts to reduce project yields or otherwise impede operations to achieve unrelated economic, social or cultural objectives, or nonessential ecological goals.

 Farm Bureau encourages construction of projects that recycle municipal wastewater, or that treat brackish or poor-quality groundwater to acceptable standards, whether constructed by public or private entities.
 We support construction of infrastructure to deliver recycled or reclaimed water to end users, and believe agricultural irrigation should be given highest priority for access to such supplies.
 The water yielded by such projects should result in an overall increase in supply, and should not be used as a mechanism to maintain a level of groundwater extraction that exceeds the safe yield of a basin.